lemio/EmbeddedScreenSharing/examples/webJPEG-CYD/README.md

 `/boardinfo` reports this board as 240x320 (portrait); pick whichever of 90°/270° matches your physical mounting.

+**For a board mounted upside down (still portrait), use the browser flasher's Screen Rotation option instead** - it's flash-time-patchable (`rotationStr` in `webJPEG-CYD.cpp`, same convention as WiFi credentials) and only ever applies 0° or 180°, since 90°/270° are the confirmed-broken mode described above, not just unimplemented.

 ## Using it

 Same flow as webJPEG - see that example's README's "Using it" section; the only